fyodorio/ng-hotrod/.github/CONTRIBUTING.md

 The following is a set of guidelines (not rules) for contributing to ng-hotrod.
 Feel free to propose changes to this document in a pull request.

+#### Code of Conduct

+This project and everyone participating in it is governed by [our Code of Conduct](https://github.com/loenko/ng-hotrod/blob/master/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 #### Your first contribution

 There are many ways to contribute: